 Ezzy will take a fiber-optic cable and connect it between her notebook and the rack of machines that controls the interface with Rin.

 And then, I will say, "Hello."

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic License.
+We welcome writing improvements, if you think the story can be better.
 You may reproduce and modify it as long as it retains an attribution to the original source.
 Thank you.